docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_rest.rst

 The handling of the ``::`` marker is smart:

-* If it occurs in a paragraph of its own, that paragraph is completely left out of the document.
+* If it occurs as a paragraph of its own, that paragraph is completely left out of the document.
 * If it is preceded by whitespace, the marker is removed.
 * If it is preceded by non-whitespace, the marker is replaced by a single